qureshiaquib/qureshiaquib.github.io/_posts/2025-05-30-inject-routes-express-route.md

 ![Azure architecture diagram showing ARS connected with NVA](https://raw.githubusercontent.com/qureshiaquib/qureshiaquib.github.io/main/assets/30052025/inject-static-routes-ars.jpg)

 I hope the scenario helps you understand the options at hand to inject or advertise routes from Azure when using ExpressRoute or BGP VPN gateway where static routes can't be pushed.
+Share the blogpost if you like it.

 Happy learning!